This detailed shirataki noodles recipe and video will teach you how to make the most out of these keto noodles.

 Instructions

-- By now, your water should be boiling.
-Transfer the noodles to the boiling water, bring the water back to a boil and boil them for 3 minutes.
-While the noodles cook, heat a clean, dry medium-sized skillet over medium-high heat.
+- The water in the saucepan should be boiling by now.
+Transfer the noodles to the boiling water, bring the water back to a boil, and boil the noodles for 3 minutes.
+While the noodles cook, heat a clean, dry, medium-sized skillet over medium-high heat.

 - Pour the cooked noodles back into the colander and drain well.
 Transfer the noodles to the hot skillet and dry-roast them (adding no oil to the skillet), stirring, for 1-2 minutes, until they are visibly dry and make a squeaking sound when moved in the skillet.
-This step will get rid of their rubbery texture and help them better absorb the sauce.
+This step will eliminate some of their rubbery texture and help them better absorb the sauce.

 - Add the butter to the skillet.
 Thoroughly mix it into the shirataki, coating the noodles evenly.
-The noodles look much better now - they started out translucent-white and slimy; turned into a more opaque white after dry-roasted; and now, covered in butter, they are golden and smell really good!
+The noodles look much better now.
+They started out translucent-white and slimy, turned into a more opaque white after dry-roasting, and now, covered in butter, they are golden and smell great!

 Notes